Abr-Mal/ExchangeCompass-GJU-Edition/README.md

     ```

 4.  **Create a `.env` file:**
-    In the `backend` directory, create a file named `.env` and add your database credentials and Gemini API key.
+    In the `backend` directory, create a file named `.env` and add your database credentials, Gemini API key, and Admin API key.
 Replace the placeholder values with your actual information.
     ```
     DB_HOST=your_db_host
     DB_NAME=your_db_name
     DB_USER=your_db_user
     DB_PASSWORD=your_db_password
     GEMINI_API_KEY=your_gemini_api_key
+    ADMIN_API_KEY=your_admin_api_key # New: Required for admin moderation endpoints
     ```

-5.  **Database Schema (example for `exchange_reviews` table):**
+5.  **Database Schema (for `exchange_reviews` table):**
-    Connect to your PostgreSQL database and create the `exchange_reviews` table if it doesn't exist.
-Here's a sample schema:
+    Connect to your PostgreSQL database and ensure the `exchange_reviews` table exists with the updated schema.
+Here's the complete schema:
     ```sql
     CREATE TABLE exchange_reviews (
         id SERIAL PRIMARY KEY,